Sentinelese language: Status

-Lexicon
+Phonology

+John Allen Chau, an American missionary who illegally visited North Sentinel Island in 2018, wrote in his notes that the language supposedly had a "lot of high pitched sounds like ba, pa, la, and as."

+Vocabulary

 No words of the Sentinelese language are known with certainty.
 However, one personal name is tentatively attested: Dāūwacho-chégálé-bāī, recorded by Maurice Portman as belonging to a Sentinelese man who "had, some years before, left the North Sentinel in a canoe and come across, via Rutland Island, to the Cinque Islands and the Little Andaman."
 If the man was indeed from the island, and the attestation reflects his original Sentinelese name, it may represent an attestation of Sentinelese.

 Further possible lexical information was provided in 2020 by Indian anthropologist Dr. M. Sreenathan, a member of the party who made brief contact on the island in the 1990s.
 He describes the Sentinelese shouting liya and luwa while gathering coconuts from the contact party, which he postulates means 'near' and 'far' respectively, on the basis of comparable words in Jarawa.
 Other words transcribed by Sreenathan include məəŋə məəŋɖa, əc ale, ʈ/ɖaŋ, ɖaik, kayə, tu aɖe, pila and iŋ.'
+Indian anthropologist Madhumala Chattopadhyay said that, while attempting to perform a gift-exchange with the Sentinelese, she heard shouts of nariyali jaba jaba, which supposedly meant "more coconuts."